aditya280505/Credit-Risk-Intelligence-Platform/README.md

 - Interactive Streamlit Dashboards
 - Individual Loan-Risk Prediction

-The system transforms historical loan-level data into meaningful risk insights and demonstrates how machine learning can support automated credit-risk assessment.
+The project demonstrates a complete workflow from raw financial data to an interactive credit-risk intelligence application.

-> **Important:** This project is an educational and portfolio demonstration.
-Predictions should not be used as the sole basis for real-world lending decisions.
+> **Disclaimer:** This project is developed for educational and portfolio purposes.
+Model predictions should not be used as the sole basis for real-world lending or financial decisions.

 ---

-# 🎯 Problem Statement
+## 🎯 Problem Statement

-Financial institutions process large numbers of loan applications and need reliable methods to identify applicants who may have a higher probability of default.
+Financial institutions process large numbers of loan applications and need scalable methods to identify applicants who may have a higher probability of default.

 Traditional manual assessment can be: